vgwb/Antura/docs/manual/learnlanguage_module.md

 ![book](../assets/img/docs_antura_book.jpg)

-Learn with Antura aims to introduce children between 5 and 8 years old to the English language without the need to have had previous contact with it; this can take place in both academic and informal contexts, serving as a teaching support tool and a playful approach to learning English as a second language.
+Learn with Antura aims to introduce to the language without the need to have had previous contact with it; this can take place in both academic and informal contexts, serving as a teaching support tool and a playful approach to learning English as a second language.

 Our main objective will be to familiarize children with basic English vocabulary and with the sonority of English at a level equivalent to PreA1; all this with great attention to the speaking part, which becomes a constant element throughout the game.